School of Nursing

 BS in Nursing - RN to Bachelor of Science Degree

 The School of Nursing faculty recognizes the need and desirability for registered nurses to attain baccalaureate and masters degrees within Maine.
-The nursing faculty has designed two options for RNs - the first leading to a Bachelor of Science degree (BS) and the second (described in USM's Graduate Catalog) leading to a Master of Science degree.
-RNs returning to school face many complexities; every effort is made to remain attentive and flexible in adjusting the plan of study and accommodating individual needs.
-Advice with prerequisites, course planning, and course sequencing for RNs may be obtained by contacting Brenda Webster at (207) 780-4802.
+The nursing faculty has designed two options for RNs - the first leading to a Bachelor of Science degree (B.S.) and the second (described in USM's Graduate Catalog) leading to a Master of Science degree.
+RNs returning to school face many challenges; every effort is made to remain attentive and flexible in adjusting the plan of study and accommodating individual needs.
+Advice regarding prerequisites, course planning, and course sequencing for RNs may be obtained by contacting Brenda Webster at (207) 780-4802.

-All policies applicable to students in the baccalaureate program (refer to Retention and Progression Policies below) also apply to students in the RN to BS program.
+Unless otherwise stated, all policies applicable to students in the baccalaureate program (refer to Progression and Retention Policies below) also apply to students in the RN to BS program.

 All RNs must fulfill the University's 30 credit residency requirement (6 credits earned at another UMS campus may be applied toward residency).